LIINC/TCAV4OCT/README.md

 Results file for 160 random concepts TCAV experiment

 doc:
-Info on 150 ImageNet concepts used for TCAV experiment, additional OCT concepts and hand-selected random concepts under src/TCAVRandomConcepts10
+Info on 150 ImageNet concepts used for TCAV experiment, additional OCT concepts and hand-selected random concepts listed in scripts under src/TCAVRandomConcepts10

 References (and more in paper under review):